Evading the BBN bound with a soft stiff period: The Model

 \subsection{Observational constraints}

 Big Bang Nucleosynthesis is sensitive to deviations from standard cosmology, and hence sets constraints on models.
-After obtaining the solutions for the background evolution and the SBGW spectrum, we check them against BBN constraints.
+After obtaining the solutions for the background evolution and the SGWB spectrum, we check them against $\Delta N_{\textnormal{eff}}$ constraints.
 We find BBN by the point at which the radiation density has a temperature of $1$ MeV.

-\paragraph{Density Parameter of the Field at BBN.} The scalar field's high energy density may disrupt BBN \cite{Arbey:2019cpf}.
+\paragraph{Density parameter of the field at BBN.} The scalar field's high energy density may disrupt BBN \cite{Arbey:2019cpf}.
 The constraint on the energy density depends on the field's barotropic parameter as follows:\footnote{A more recent study, Ref.~\cite{An:2023buh}, gives the more lenient constraint $\rho_{\phi}/\rho_{r}|_{_{\textnormal{BBN}}}< 0.15$ from $w=1/3$.}

-We check each point for the value of the field's barotropic parameter and apply the relevant constraint if $|w_{\phi}-w_{\textnormal{constraint}}|<0.02$, discarding any other points.
-However, in practice, we have found that for the majority of the parameter space tested, the field is following the subdominant attractor at BBN and the barotropic parameter is close to $\frac{1}{3}$.
+We check each of our simulations for the value of the field's barotropic parameter and apply the relevant constraint if $|w_{\phi}-w_{\textnormal{constraint}}|<0.02$, discarding any other points.
+In practice, we have found that for the majority of the parameter space tested, the field is following the subdominant attractor at BBN and the barotropic parameter is close to $\frac{1}{3}$.

-\paragraph{Integrated Density of Gravitational Waves at BBN.} The energy density of gravitational waves can also disrupt BBN.
+\paragraph{Integrated density of gravitational waves at BBN.} The energy density of gravitational waves can also disrupt BBN.
 In light of this, Ref.~\cite{Maggiore:1999vm} finds the integrated constraint

-corresponding to the constraint $\Delta N_{\textnormal{eff}} < 1$ for the extra relativistic degrees of freedom.
+where we use the conservative value $\Delta N_{\textnormal{eff}}=1$ from the corresponding constraint $\Delta N_{\textnormal{eff}} < 1$ for the extra relativistic degrees of freedom (where $k_{\textnormal{end}}$ corresponds to the end of inflation and $k_{\textnormal{BBN}}$ corresponds to BBN).
 When applying this constraint, we use $h_0=0.6762$ where $h_{0}$ is the dimensionless Hubble constant as found by ACT \cite{ACT:2025fju}.
+In practice, the constraint constrains the height of the SGWB's high-frequency peak.